webplatform/docs/css/properties/z-index/index.md

 }}
 }}
 {{Notes_Section
-|Usage=This property only works with elements that are positioned absolute, relative, or fixed.
+|Usage=This property only works with elements that are positioned '''absolute''', '''relative''', or '''fixed'''.
 |Notes=If two objects have the same '''z-index''', they are stacked according to their source order.

 An element with a positive z-index will be placed above an element that does not have a defined z-index.
 An element with a negative z-index will be placed below an element with no defined z-index.